vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 Above, we set Kafka specific [sleuth properties](https://docs.spring.io/spring-cloud-sleuth/docs/current/reference/html/appendix.html) that tell sleuth things like 'remote-service-name' and which 'topic' to send to.

 On the code side, we will subclass the `ManualSpanTests` class with one marked with `@ActiveProfiles("kafka")` annotation.
-In this way, each test class runs the same tests but ships to a kafka server for collection later on by Zipkin's Kafka Collector.
+In this way, each test class runs the same tests but ships to a kafka server for collection later on by the Zipkin Kafka Collector.

 KafkaManualSpanTests.kt
 ```kotlin